 A Slack Story tells the best stories from my 7 years and 5 jobs at Slack, from starting as #9 on the team in June, 2013.
-Start with the Introduction.
+Here’s an introduction to the project.

 • Chapters: Stone upon stone, A very Stewart visit, Expansion goes both ways